-(c) Education Program.
+(c) Education program.

-- (1) If any children of legal school age are served, the hospital shall make available an appropriate instructional program approved by the New York State Education Department. - (2) The treatment program in those hospitals which provide services to children shall include the means for providing instruction to individuals under the age of 18, and, when required pursuant to an Individualized Education Plan, to certain individuals over the age of 18, consistent with their age, needs and clinical condition, as well as the needs and circumstances within the facility or program, in techniques and procedures which will enable such individuals to report abuse and maltreatment.
+- (1) If any children of legal school age are served, an appropriate instructional program approved by the New York State Education Department [must]shall be made available to them by the hospital. - (2) The treatment program in those hospitals which provide services to children shall include the means for providing instruction to individuals [patients] under the age of 18, and, when required pursuant to an Individualized Education Plan, to certain individuals [patients] over the age of 18, consistent with their age, needs and clinical condition, as well as the needs and circumstances within the facility or program, in techniques and procedures which will enable such individuals [patients] to protect themselves from abuse and maltreatment.

-580.6 Program.
+582.6 Program.